audioxide/data/data/posts/20201207-articles-our-10-favourite-singles-of-2020.md

   - laura marling
   - idles
   - 2020s
-featuredimage: article-images/favourite-singles-2019.jpg
+featuredimage: article-images/favourite-singles-2020.jpg
-featuredimageAlt: Tyler, the Creator in a promotional shot for his album Igor
+featuredimageAlt: Screenshot of the music video for "Me In 20 Years" by Moses Sumney
-title: Our 10 favourite singles of 2019
+title: Our 10 favourite singles of 2020
 author:
   - rachael-davis
   - marcus